Howard Andrew Knox: Civilian career

-At the time there was a movement to restrict immigration into the US, as it was widely believed that “morons” or feebleminded individuals were the cause of many societal problems and that border authorities were weakening the nation by allowing far too many of these individuals to enter the country.
+At the time there was a movement to restrict immigration into the US, as it was widely believed that "morons" or feebleminded individuals were the cause of many societal problems and that border authorities were weakening the nation by allowing far too many of these individuals to enter the country.
 Ellis Island on New York Harbor was the hub for arrival when the immigration station there was rebuilt in 1900.
 At first, emigrants were lined up and inspected primarily for medical ailments, initially based on the individual's overall appearance.
 More scrutizing inspections were conducted if an individual was flagged for some ailment.
 For the most part, until this time, any concern regarding mental disorders was limited to psychiatric illnesses.
 However, as Francis Galton's ideas regarding eugenics. became more popular in the early 1900s, concerns for that feebleminded individuals were weakening society grew, and mental deficiency among emigrants also became a concern.
 Another important contributing factor was the development of intelligence tests during this time.
 Both Alfred Binet and his student Theodore Simon were leaders in this development.
-Henry Goddard, a prominent eugenicist of the time who had been using Binet and Simon’s scale to measure intelligence in adults, suggested that theses could be used to identify feebleminded or mentally deficient individuals at Ellis Island who posed a threat to the integrity of society.
+Henry Goddard, a prominent eugenicist of the time who had been using Binet and Simon’s scale to measure intelligence in adults, suggested that these could be used to identify feebleminded or mentally deficient individuals at Ellis Island who posed a threat to the integrity of society.
 By 1910, the concerns for mentally defective people entering the United States had grown to such an extent that the officials at Ellis Island invited Henry Goddard to teach the physicians about intelligence testing.
 However, after spending an entire day there, Goddard had no recommendations for the physicians, as he was impressed by both the size of the problem as well as the physicians ability to detect defect given the number of individuals coming through the immigration station.

 Knox’s appointment at Ellis Island allowed him to make what was his most significant contribution to medical science.
 Early in their time at Ellis Island, both Knox and his colleague, Glueck recognized two issues with using the Binet and Simon scales to measure intelligence in emigrants.
 First, the scale tested semantic knowledge that was specific to geographic location or culture.
 Individuals from other cultures might not fare well on these tests, and thus the measures could inaccurately classify them as mentally defective, when tests specific to their own location or culture would not.
-Further, the normative data used for comparing any individual score to an “average” individual of the same age was based on French or American schoolchildren, which would not be appropriate for determining mental fitness for entering the United States.
+Further, the normative data used for comparing any individual score to an "average" individual of the same age was based on French or American schoolchildren, which would not be appropriate for determining mental fitness for entering the United States.